 My lodging, Casa Elena in Antigua, turned out to be a beautiful, relaxing bed and breakfast, and the owners Harvey and Diane are awesome folks.
 I was treated to a fantastic dinner at their hands and enjoyed hearing stories of their international travels.
 Harvey is a BMW MOA ambassador and a wealth of information.
-They were leaving the next morning to fly back to Vermont to pick up a new F800GS Adventure to ride back on a leisurely trip south.
+In fact, they were leaving the next morning to fly back to Vermont to pick up a new F800GS Adventure to ride back to Guatemala on a leisurely trip south.

-Just as they were about to leave the next morning, Harvey got a call from a Canadian couple who'd been robbed at gunpoint on the road south of Lake Atitlan the same day I'd ridden the north side to Antigua.
-They were on a motorcycle trip to South America and were asking if they could get help with information on where to ship the bike home.
-Harvey said the road they'd taken was well known for getting robbed.
-They were due in that afternoon and Harvey wanted me to know they were arriving.
+Just as they were about to leave at breakfast the next morning, Harvey got a call from a Canadian couple who'd been robbed at gunpoint on a road south of Lake Atitlan on the same day I'd ridden the north side of the lake to Antigua.
+They were on a motorcycle trip from Canada to South America and were asking if they could get help with information on where to ship the motorcycles home from.
+Harvey said the road they'd taken was well known for getting robbed on.
+The couple were due in that afternoon and Harvey wanted me to know they were arriving.

 The old town of Antigua is surrounded by three volcanoes, one of which is still active but it has not been making noise lately.
 I'm hoping for a clearer day to see all three, as the rainy season has covered the area with mist and overcast skies.